MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-VII-Farm-Service-Agency-Department-Agriculture/subchapter-D-Special-Programs/part-761-Farm-Loan-Programs-General-Program-Administration/subpart-A-General-Provisions/section-761.2.md

 *Limited resource interest rate* is an interest rate normally below the Agency's regular interest rate, which is available to applicants unable to develop a feasible plan at regular rates and are requesting:

-(1) FO or OL loan assistance under part 764 of this title; or
+(i) FO or OL loan assistance under part 764 of this title; or

-(2) Primary loan servicing on an FO, OL, or SW loan under part 766 of this title.
+(ii) Primary loan servicing on an FO, OL, or SW loan under part 766 of this title.

 *Line of Credit Agreement* is a contract between the borrower and the lender that contains certain lender and borrower conditions, limitations, and responsibilities for credit extension and acceptance where loan principal balance may fluctuate throughout the term of the contract.